Skip to content

 History of patrol cars of the Bernards Township Police Department: Source: Brooks Betz

 Bernards Township Police have always been community-involved.
-Programs include the Neighborhood Crime Watch, Project Graduation, D.A.R.E., School, in subjects ranging from radar to alcohol awareness education.
-A Crime Prevention Education, and serving as instructors at Ridge High School, in subjects ranging from radar to alcohol awareness education.
+Programs include the Neighborhood Crime Watch, Project Graduation, D.A.R.E., and School, in subjects ranging from radar to alcohol awareness education.
+A Crime Prevention Education, and serving as an instructor at Ridge High School in subjects ranging from radar to alcohol awareness education.
 A Community Service program, court-administered, began in 1983.
-The Police Department has highly sophisticated equipment, operates in the 9-1-1 emergency police dispatching system and uses video cameras.
+The Police Department has highly sophisticated equipment, operates in the 9-1-1 emergency police dispatching system, and uses video cameras.
 Bernards Township’s Police Department totals 29.

 Community service is an important aspect of our Bernards Township Police Department.